All Episodes

 Those are real people, real suffering, real government failure at a very high level.

-The candidate that addresses is not from the perspective of the government towards the public, but addresses it from the perspective of the public, of the people themselves, to individualize and personalize these issues and humanize them from the American people back to the government.
+The candidate that addresses this not from the perspective of the government towards the public, but addresses it from the perspective of the public, of the people themselves, to individualize and personalize these issues and humanize them from the American people back to the government.

 Doug, what do you think?